What Is Staking?

 New bitcoin coins are produced and paid as staking rewards to the block’s validator every time a block is added to the network.
 The rewards are almost always the same sort of coin that the players are staking.
 Some blockchains, on the other hand, use a different sort of cryptocurrency as a reward.

-You must own a cryptocurrency that uses the proof-of-stake model in order to stake crypto.
+You must own a cryptocurrency that uses the proof-of-stake model in order to stake the top cryptocurrency in India.
 Then you can decide how much you want to bet.
 Many popular bitcoin exchanges allow you to do so.

 When you stake your coins, they remain in your possession.
 You’re effectively putting those staked coins to work, and you may unstake them at any time if you want to exchange them.
 The unstaking procedure may take some time; some cryptocurrencies require you to stake coins for a set period of time.